From the outside, my life looked exactly the way it was supposed to.

 A threshold.

-I’m here to hold space for the transformation.
+You are the one doing the birthing; I'm here to hold space for the transformation.

 Because the life you're longing for isn't something you have to earn.